 Having grown up with hand tools, I still prefer them for most things.
 A solid workbench with a good vise and bench stops, sharp pencils and accurate rule, a fine-toothed saw, chisel and mallet, block plane and try plane, a small hand drill, a fine sharpening stone and good clamps are all you really need to make a harpsichord.

 And, good glue.
 You do know, I trust, not to use common white glue for anything good!
 Yellow carpenters' glue is more permanent, but I use a polyvinyl acetate glue that should be as permanent as the traditional hot fish glue without fish glue's disadvantage of weakening under summer humidity and heat.
 Fish glue is still valuable for delicate joints that must be taken apart later for repair, such as violins, although PVA glue softens enough at just short of scorching heat to separate most joints.
 However, you are unlikely to move any glue joints I make - I trenail them with 3 mm hardwood the way the Ruckers did to ensure they won't move even if the glue softens.

 Modern sandpaper is very useful for shaping small parts such as rack guides and jack slots - I glue it to hardwood scraps with standard wood glue to make files of whatever exact size and bite is best for the job at hand.

 I've decided that I am unlikely to succeed in making an instrument that matches my expectations.
+It's probably unattainable to match dreams in hard reality.
 Besides, I was totally put off by the astonishingly rude hostility of professional makers on HPSCHD-L. So, this note is a history of part of the research required to build an original harpsichord, and will not be continued.